nialdaly/qa-app-backend/README.md

 ## QA App Backend
 This project builds the backend infrastructure for the BERT-powered [QA app](https://github.com/nialdaly/qa-app).
-The infrastructure is built using the AWS Cloud Developer Kit (CDK) which is a software development framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.
+The infrastructure is built using the AWS Cloud Developer Kit (CDK), a software development framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.

 This project uses the CloudFormation templates already defined in the [sagemaker-bert-endpoint](https://github.com/nialdaly/sagemaker-bert-endpoint) repository.